oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover copy 2.md

     ![ashburn console](./images/ashburn-region-new.png " ")

-2. Gather the OCID( Oracle Cloud Identifier) of the ATP database in Ashburn.
+2. As next step, need to gather the OCID( Oracle Cloud Identifier) of the ATP database in Ashburn.

     From the Hamburger menu, select **Oracle Database**, then **Autonomous Transaction Processing**.